wp-plugins/simplemap/readme.txt

 Please visit [the SimpleMap home page](http://simplemap-plugin.com/) and leave a comment or [contact me](mailto:alison@alisothegeek.com) with any questions or concerns.

 == Changelog ==

+= 1.1 =
+* New Feature: Support for international locations
+* New Feature: HTML descriptions for locations
+* New Feature: Custom categories for locations
+* New Feature: Choose to show or hide the search box with the map
+* New Feature: Geocode your default location right in the Admin section
+* Simplified Autoload feature: automatically loads at the default location
+* Improved Admin interface
+* Slightly improved CSV compatibility (in regards to quotation marks)
+* Fixed bug causing map overlays to display strangely when a background color was applied to images in that WordPress theme

 = 1.0.6 =
 * Fixed bug that was causing map to always appear at the top of a page or post